22smeargle/chatscope/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Custom Non-Commercial License (CNCL) v1.0 - see the [LICENSE](https://github.com/22wojciech/chatscope/blob/main/LICENSE) file for details.

+**⚠️ Important:** This software is free for personal, academic, and research use only.
+Commercial use requires a separate license.
+Contact plus4822@icloud.com for commercial licensing.

 ## Changelog